Afeez07/Quizzler-App/README.md

 * Adding support for different question types.
 * Improving the GUI.
 * Adding a timer.
-* Adding a feature that saves the users score.
+* Adding a feature that saves the user's score.